The Ultimate Charleston Travel Guide (2025)

 Day 2: Rent A Car/Explore Outside The City

-Sullivan’s Island (brunch/lunch at Obstinate Daughter)
+Sullivan’s Island (brunch/lunch at The Obstinate Daughter)

 Isle of Palms